2002 Austrian Grand Prix: Race

 Soon after, a major accident prompted the safety car's second deployment on lap 28.
 As the field entered the right-hand turn two situated atop a hill, Heidfeld noticed smoke coming from Yoong's Minardi and applied his cold brakes heavily, locking his rear wheels and sending him out of control about 100 yd from the apex.
 He veered into the grass at approximately 280 km/h as his car spun 180 degrees; the grass did not slow him, and was launched over the crest of a hill.
 Montoya on the inside was about to lap Sato's slower car at turn two, with the latter ahead at the apex.
 At high speed, Heidfeld narrowly avoided hitting Montoya's front wing, and the rear of his Sauber sustained a side collision against the right-hand sidepod of Sato's car, causing heavy damage to both vehicles and littering carbon fibre and titanium debris over a wide area of track.
 Heidfeld's rear structure and titanium gearbox punctured a hole in Sato's car; his knees struck the steering column breaking it in half.
 Both drivers were sent into a gravel trap and came to a stop there.

 A visibly shaken Heidfeld was extricated from his car by track marshals with a heavily bruised left leg.
 After Sato's car absorbed enough energy in the accident, he remained in it with soft-tissue damage to his right thigh, but did not lose consciousness; a section of the Sauber's rear crash structure penetrated the side of the Jordan's monocoque just below Sato's right knee and his helmet was squeezed between the car's head restraint, both of which stopped him leaving his car.
 The Fédération Internationale de l'Automobile (FIA, Formula One's governing body) safety and medical delegate Sid Watkins and his team took ten minutes to remove Sato from the car and treated him at the crash site before transporting him by ambulance to the track's medical centre.
 From there, Sato and Heidfeld were flown by helicopter to Graz University Hospital, for overnight observation and precautionary x-ray scans.
 Under safety car conditions, every team apart from Ferrari and Williams brought their drivers to the pit lane for additional fuel and a set of tyres.
 After 20 minutes, the race restarted at lap 36's end when the safety car entered the pit lane.
 Barrichello led Ralf Schumacher, Michael Schumacher, Montoya, Coulthard and Fisichella.
-On lap 37, Webber passed his teammate Yoong for 13th.
+On lap 37, Webber passed Yoong for 13th.